Archive for the ‘los angeles’ Category

 Bob and Sakiko’s New House

-Thursday, September 27th, 2007
+Sunday, May 27th, 2007

-Bob and Sakiko’s new home is the Amestoy house, built in 1906 by John B. Amestoy (picture), member of a well-known pioneer family who owned the Rancho Encino in the San Fernando Valley, now the city of Encino.
+Bob and Sakiko’s new home is the Amestoy house, built in 1906 by John B. Amestoy (picture ), member of a well-known pioneer family who owned the Rancho Encino in the San Fernando Valley, now the city of Encino.

 The architect for the house was Samuel Tilden Norton, an early Jewish resident of LA, who designed a number of buildings across LA in the early 1900s, including the Greek Theatre.